colloqi/pisignage-server/README.md

         sudo apt-get install -y mongodb-org
      ```
-        check for `/data/db` directory , If not found create using `sudo mkdir -p /data/db` and change the permission using `sudo chmod -R 755 /data`
+        check for `/data/db` directory , If not found create using `sudo mkdir -p /data/db` and change the owner if needed using sudo chown `USERNAME` /data/db

    - **CentOS**